christianp403-spec/NV-UV-Play/README.md

 ## How to install

 Download `NV-UV-Play-<version>.exe` from [Releases](https://github.com/christianp403-spec/nv-uv-play/releases), put it anywhere, run it.
 No installer, no runtime to install.
-First run shows a one-time license acceptance, then you're in.

 ## Requirements